FunnierBe/funnierbe.github.io/Discipline.md

 permalink: /Discipline/
 ---

+Every day is pre-requisite for the days that follow

+The meta-lesson of this lesson is about the NECESSITY of embracing the humility of learning from other human beings.

+***Social*** collaboration in the virtual realm of [development containers](https://containers.dev) is necessarily humilating ... not just a matter of *being naked on stage* as in public speaking.
+It is a step further ... everyone can look in that container.
+It's as if everyone can see the teleprompter because they are able to actively participate and really ***see*** the weaknesses in the data or in the logic of the code or the discussion of results.

+If you really embrace the necessity of the humility of active virtual collaboration ... it will drive EVERYTHING that you do in order to prepare to do PURE science in a radically more modern way. ***The HUMILITY of modern scientific collaboration drives our WHY*** and hopefully, it is clear why all of the things that we do in terms of development containers or developing fluency in using the command line is about better collaboration with others.
 # Daily Compounding

+Discipline is about sticking at it on a DAILY basis ... even TINY daily improvements compound and soon double our competency ... think about a 0.28% daily improvement ... just a fraction of 0.28%, which is like 28c out of every $100 amounts to an annual doubling ...
+1.002776436^250 = 2X
-Discipline is about sticking at it on a DAILY basis.

-Not just going through the motions, but also about meta-discipline and owning the responsibility for controlling our mind ... this means that we try to never let up, but to constantly work *with diligent* ***intention***  ... as we focus upon continuously improving the intelligence and execution of our discipline.
+Discipline is about working with intention and focus.
+Coaching ourselves as we go along.
+Not just going through the motions, but also about meta-discipline and owning the responsibility for controlling our mind to focus on the discipline of continuous improvement ... this means that we try to never let up, but to constantly work *with diligent* ***intention***  ... as we focus upon continuously improving the intelligence and execution of our discipline.

-The maniacal focus on improving the discipline drives us to think about better stick at sticking with it ... discipline is recursiveAF ... it has to be ...
+The maniacal focus on improving the discipline drives us to think about better stick at sticking with it ... yes, discipline is recursive*AF* ... it HAS to be ... *DISCIPLINE EQUALS FREEDOM*

 ## Discipline Equals Freedom